CloverFox/ff-40k-homebrew/weapons/weapons-test.md

 5 rounds per minute, depending on size can charge multiple packs at once

-ideas
+## ideas
-toxic.. kinda wtf... cant be recharged heater, reduce range to 3m, lower damage to d10, add flame and overheat, 10 charges per use cutter, can be used as a lascutter, 10 charges per use
+- toxic.. kinda wtf... cant be recharged
+- heater, reduce range to 3m, lower damage to d10, add flame and overheat, 10 charges per use
+- cutter, can be used as a lascutter, 10 charges per use

-lasblaster, half range, add scatter, add innaccurate (half way between shotlas and regular las, attachment?)
+- lasblaster, half range, add scatter, add innaccurate (half way between shotlas and regular las, attachment?)
-Fractrix Pattern Assault Laser: sounds like a man portable minigun, light version of multilaser Kalibrax V-I Pattern Lasrifle - solar auxillia, best quality, probably slightly less than hellgun (also addons, bolt-collimator arrays and induction blast-chargers)
+- Fractrix Pattern Assault Laser: sounds like a man portable minigun, light version of multilaser
+- Kalibrax V-I Pattern Lasrifle - solar auxillia, best quality, probably slightly less than hellgun (also addons, bolt-collimator arrays and induction blast-chargers)

 new trait: hefty

-if not SB4+, bulging bicep, or braced, -10 to bs (basicly lighter than the -20 version)
+if not SB4+, bulging bicep, or braced, -10 to bs (basicly lighter than the -20 heavy weapon)

 ## New Lasgun Patterns